 The Group strives to maintain its reputation for being a trusted estate agency service provided at a fixed fair price and monitors its customer feedback, both direct and through third-party providers, on a real-time daily basis.

-We have recently recruited a Chief People Officer to drive the people agenda and culture change programme.
+Led by our Chief People Officer who was appointed at the start of the year we continue to drive the people agenda and culture change programme.
+We aim to provide competitive commission packages and flexible working practices to attract the best agents.
 We have created a strong employee brand, and invest in the recruitment, development and retention of our teams to maintain employee engagement and loyalty.

 We operate ongoing monitoring of developments within the industry, embedding any changes within our systems and processes.